Maybe your sister’s husband was picked up in San Bernardino a few hours ago by the police and they plan to transfer him to an immigration jail.

 When your relative is taken to an immigration detention center, the first step is to figure out if he or she qualifies for bond.

-A bond is a deposit of money.
-The amount of the money which you need to deposit is set by the Department of Homeland Security.
+The amount of the money required to deposit is set by the Department of Homeland Security.

-At the end of the case, the money is given back to your family.
-If your relative does not show up at his hearings, your family’s money is kept by the government.
+At the end of the case, the money is given back to the person who made the deposit.
+However, if the immigrant does not show up at his hearings, the bond is kept by the government.

 Mandatory Detention – Your Relative May Not Be Entitled To Bond